5. Applying for listed building consent

 There are no grants available from the council.

-If you are intending to do any works to a listed building you should contact our Heritage Officers to find out if you need to apply for listed building consent and to get advice, using our pre-planning advice request form before submitting your application.
+If you are intending to do any works to a listed building you should contact our Heritage Officers to find out if you need to apply for listed building consent and to get advice, before submitting your application.
+Full information is on our 'Do I need Planning Permission' webpage

 You can apply online from our Applying for planning permission webpage.